 It’s hard to imagine this simple form of entertainment could be hazardous to a child’s health — but the truth of the matter is, if they’re playing in store-bought sand, they might be exposed to some serious risks.

-Uncover the toxins in sandbox sand
+Uncover the ingredients in sandbox sand

 Recognize the health hazards

-According to the Centers for Disease Control and Prevention (CDC), breathing in the tiny carcinogen can lead to silicosis, an irreversible disease, as well as lung cancer, airway diseases and pulmonary tuberculosis.
+According to the Centers for Disease Control and Prevention, breathing in the tiny carcinogen can lead to silicosis, an irreversible disease, as well as lung cancer, airway diseases and pulmonary tuberculosis.
 Exposure to these compounds may also be related to the development of chronic renal disease, development of autoimmune disorders and also have other bad health outcomes.
-And, although no studies have been conducted specifically relating to children's play spaces, the Environmental Protection Agency warns that exposure to silica is bad news, regardless of the source.
+The Environmental Protection Agency warns that exposure to silica is bad news regardless of the source.

 Discover safe sandbox sand